scomup/MathematicalRobotics/docs/graph_optimization.md

 ### The gradient $g$

-The gradient vector can be show as:
+The gradient vector can be calculated as:

 $$
 g  =  J^T \Sigma^{-1} r =